pawancogo/luxe-threads-backend/docs-md/manual-testing/be/02_Dashboard.md

 ---

-## Test Case 2.19: Dashboard - Mobile Responsive
+## Test Case 2.19: Dashboard - Mobile Responsive => tested by pawan

 **Prerequisites**:
 - Logged in as Super Admin